 At the Detroit Zoo

-The Chinese alligator is dark green to yellowish gray with black spotting on the lower jaw.
-It is much smaller than its American counterpart, with a slightly upturned and more tapered snout as well as bony plates on its upper eyelids.
-Its long, thick tail is its primary source of force while moving through the water.
-The Chinese alligator also has bony plates, or osteoderms, covering its back and underside of the body to act as armor.
+Chinese alligators are dark green to yellowish gray with black spotting on their lower jaws.
+They are much smaller than their American counterpart, with slightly upturned and more tapered snouts as well as bony plates on their upper eyelids.
+Their long, thick tail is their primary source of force while moving through the water.
+The Chinese alligators also have bony plates, or osteoderms, covering their backs and undersides of their bodies to act as armor.
 Juveniles appear very similar to adults, but have distinctive yellow bands on their bodies which fade as they mature.

-Some writers believe that the mythical Chinese dragon was, in reality, the Chinese alligator.
+Some writers believe that the mythical Chinese dragons were, in reality, the Chinese alligators.